 Sheridan College — North Whitney Center for the Arts

-In August 2014, Sheridan College and Whitney Benefits asked CTA to design their new music and art center.
+In August 2014, Sheridan College and Whitney Benefits asked Cushing Terrell to design their new music and art center.
 The work was completed in the fall of 2016 and included demolishing the structurally deficient Art & Music wing, renovating an outdated gym and presentation hall into music practice rooms, adding new art studios and workshops, and building a new 422-seat concert hall.
 The $18 million construction budget included 12,000 sq. ft. of renovation and 48,000 sq. ft. of new construction.
-CTA partnered with Dick Anderson Construction as the construction-manager-at-risk, acoustical engineer Shen Milsom Wilke, civil engineer Morrison Maierle, and local architect Arete Design Group for construction administration.
+Cushing Terrell partnered with Dick Anderson Construction as the construction-manager-at-risk, acoustical engineer Shen Milsom Wilke, civil engineer Morrison Maierle, and local architect Arete Design Group for construction administration.

 Sheridan, WY, has a rich history of the western arts and is considered the artistic hub for the Bighorn Mountain region.
 In an effort to promote and develop local talent, the college tasked us with designing a building that would “Help Students Find their Voice” through the arts.
 We found our design inspiration in the ability to leverage the interdisciplinary opportunities between visual and performance art.